solrevdev/solrevdev.github.io/_posts/2020-01-28-navigate-into-newly-created-directory.md

 mkdir tempy && cd $_
 ```

+勞

-This is why I love software development it does not matter how long you have been doing it you are always learning something new!
+This is why I love software development.

+It does not matter how long you have been doing it you are always learning something new!

 Success 🎉